Continuing Education Activity

 - Explain the difference between diabetic ketoacidosis and hyperosmolar hyperglycemic nonketotic syndrome.

-- Outline the prevalence of hyperosmolar hyperglycemic nonketotic syndrome in type II diabetes.
+- Outline the prevalence of hyperosmolar hyperglycemic nonketotic syndrome in type 2 diabetes.

 - Describe the evaluation of hyperosmolar hyperglycemic nonketotic syndrome.